BigCunisher/ejs-bootstrapper/README.md

 3. Add **_/foo/barHead.ejs_** to **_/client/views/includes/head_**
 4. Populate **_/foo/barHead.ejs_** with custom <head> content for the new page

 Pages are cached by default for 5 minutes and therefore changes can take up to 5 minutes to take affect.
-Set the `cacheTimeout` and the `cacheInterval` variable in the **_routes.js_** to `0` to set an unlimited cache timeout
+Set the `cacheTimeout` and the `cacheInterval` variable in **_route-config.js_** to `0` to set an unlimited cache timeout